ABra1993/tAdaptation_PredNet/README.md

 **References**
 Lotter, W., Kreiman, G., & Cox, D. (2020).
 A neural network trained for prediction mimics diverse features of biological neurons and perception.
 Nature machine intelligence, 2(4), 210-219.

+**Data availability**
+Acces to the model weights and stimuli will be made availale upon publication.